Abd3lwahab/Education-Management-System/README.md

 #### Choose which you want to login as
 ![IMG02](https://i.imgur.com/PSeEqkf.png)
-Each one has a different operations
+Each one (Doctor, Student) has a different operations

 #### login with existing user
 ![IMG03](https://i.imgur.com/dLQE5kD.png)